scala/scala-lang/community/index.md

 The [Scala Reddit](https://www.reddit.com/r/scala/) has a monthly "who is hiring?" thread.

+## Scala LinkedIn Group

+The [Scala Enthusiasts Group](https://www.linkedin.com/groups/746917/) is a place for Scala professionals to share information and come into contact with people and companies using Scala.

 ## Chat Rooms

 Our main chat platform is Discord, and the main Scala server is: